top of page

 I received quite a bit of recognition for pulling this off, but my platoon of thirty-nine men really made it happen.
 There was a bit of a lull in the days immediately after the surrender, but just as I got to feeling the job was done, I was off to Japan.
 The war may have ended for the Germans, but it sure didn’t end for me.

 As a side note for this, the prison was a bad place in the years to come.
 The British were also a part of the continuation of the prison after we built it.
-They practiced a different kind of interrogation – torture - than we did, and it ultimately made them look bad.
-There were war-crimes committed by the British and ultimately the prison was closed down.
+They practiced a different kind of interrogation that involved torture.
+Hell, it wasn't supposed to be a picnic, but perhaps the Brits took it a bit too far.
+There were war crimes committed by the British and ultimately the prison was closed down.

-It is a surprise to many that woman were often in uniform in World War II.
-I became friends with one of the women of the Air Force.
-There were woman pilots who trained the air force pilots.
+It is a surprise to many that women were often in uniform in World War II.
+I became friends with one of the women of the Army Air Corps.
+There were women pilots who trained the the men pilots.
 In fact, here’s something you don’t know.
-Cornelia Fort had been giving a Civilian Lesson over Hawaii on December7TH, 1941.
+Cornelia Fort had been giving a civilian lesson over Hawaii on December 7th, 1941.
 She became the first pilot to engage the Japanese Navy.

 Berlin Prison, 2004